owal7428/CSCI-3308-Group-5-Project/README.md

 Vision Statement:
 For adventurers, who want to broaden their horizons with their own tailored experience.
 The [product name] is a travel manager that provides personalized search and booking capabilities based on preferences.
 Unlike booking.com, our product creates a full itinerary based on multiple filters, such as: location, weather, and price.

+Communication Plan:
+We plan on communicating through mainly Discord and I-message, but we may also use Zoom or Google Calendar to schedule and complete meetings.